Health Insurance Requirements

 Health Maintenance Organization (HMO)

-If you choose to purchase insurance through an HMO, you will be required to select a Primary Care Provider (PCP) who will be the professional who will manage your care.
+If you choose to purchase insurance through an HMO, you will be required to select a Primary Care Provider (PCP) to manage your care.
 If your PCP determines that your condition requires the evaluation and care of a specialist, the PCP will refer you to the appropriate specialist.
 HMOs require that you get your care from within the network of their providers and receive a referral from your PCP before you are seen by another provider.
 For most HMOs the cost to you at each visit is your co-pay and the remaining cost is paid at 100% by the HMO.
 If you become ill while you are outside their network coverage area, HMOs will only pay for emergency services.

 Preferred Provider Organization (PPO)